nathan234/iosMoviesRedux/README.md

 # iosMoviesRedux
-Playground for MVI/Redux ideas in iOS

-### Playground
-Really just playing with SwiftUI and unidirectional dataflow.
+Playground for SwiftUI and Combine, implementing a unidirectional dataflow, redux style app architecture